Posted on: Jan 2nd, 2020, | By WayKen Rapid Manufacturing

 3.3 High Technical Requirements for the Operator

 5-axis machining is an advanced processing technology, and advanced technology requires the operation of higher-level talents.
-From single programming to machining operating, it’s different with usual 3-axis machines.
-Thus the high technical operator is required, which also means a higher labor cost.
+From single programming to machining operating, it’s different from usual 3-axis machines.
+Thus a high technical operator is required, which also means a higher labor cost.

-More developed 4-Axis CNC machining equipment bring in a fourth rotational axis of movements aligned to the X axis to give room for the creation of more complex parts.
-5-Axis and 6-Axis machining equipment are accessible, and this makes it even possible to produce any shape that comes to mind.
+More developed 4-Axis CNC machining equipment brings in a fourth rotational axis of movements aligned to the X-axis to give room for the creation of more complex parts.
+5-Axis and 6-Axis machining equipment are accessible, and this makes it even possible to produce any shape that comes to mind in the machining center.
 There has been significant growth in the number of industries using 5-Axis CNC milling or 5-Axis CNC machining in the base of the development of 5-axis CNC machines development.
 The annual growth rate of about 6% has left many wondering and wanting to know more about this procedure.

-In addition to five-axis machining, as one of the manufacturers that can provide different types of machining options or solutions , WayKen has been at the forefront of technological innovation.
-If you have any questions or needs regarding precision 5-axis machining, please feel free to emial to email@example.com , contact us or request a quote.( ( phone: +86 755 2373 1920 or +86 136 0962 8044)
+In addition to five-axis machining, as one of the manufacturers that can provide different types of machining options or solutions, WayKen has been at the forefront of technological innovation.
+If you have any questions or needs regarding precision 5-axis machining, please feel free to contact us, or request a quote.( ( phone: +86 755 2373 1920 or +86 136 0962 8044)